Photo by Pedro Lastra on UnsplashIS IT SAFE TO TRAVEL TO EUROPE IN 2026?

 The pause in tourism also led many cities to accelerate the de-car-ification of their central cities.
 In Paris, for instance, main streets like the Rue de Rivoli have been blocked to cars and opened to bikes and pedestrians.

 This could also result in increased demand for mass transit and rentals of bikes, e-bikes, and scooters – and different things for pedestrians to watch out for.
+(And if you’ve ever been to Amsterdam, you know watching out for bikes is not a casual thing.)

 However you look at it, getting around Europe’s biggest cities will never be the same.